 The artificial intelligence sector is hot, and investors are looking for opportunities to jump in — here’s a look at five artificial intelligence stocks.

-The global AI market was worth US$28.42 billion in 2019, and is projected to grow at a compound annual growth rate of 43.99 percent this year to reach US$40.74 billion in 2020.
+The global artificial intelligence (AI) market was worth US$47.1 billion in 2020, and is projected to grow at a compound annual growth rate of 34.3 percent this year to reach US$291.5 billion in 2026.

 Fueling growth going forward, AI solutions like deep learning, robotics, neurolinguistic programming and querying methods will be at the forefront of the AI revolution.